kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 ### 1. Audit mode support (Details)

 Kubernetes will continue to be unaware of downstream support.
-If a user tries to use unsupported actions (i.e. `SCMP_ACT_LOG`) today, the lower level dependencies will return an error.
+If a user tries to apply a seccomp profile containing unsupported actions (i.e. `SCMP_ACT_LOG`) today, the lower level dependencies (i.e. runC) will return an error.
 As a result, the container won't be able to start.
 We are proposing no changes to this behaviour.

 ### 2. Built-in profiles (Details)